Saint-Michel-de-Maurienne derailment: Fatalities

 The locomotive driver (engineer) had been too preoccupied with his failing brakes and excessive speed to notice the absence of the cars until he reached the station at Saint Michel de Maurienne.
 Here he finally succeeded in stopping his locomotive and its tender.
 Together with some Scottish soldiers waiting to depart for Modane (two British divisions had also been sent to the Italian front in October) and railway employees from both stations, he went immediately to the accident site to assist.
 Their task was made more difficult by the rocky terrain where the wrecked cars lay, by the heat from the fires, and by the height of the piled-up wreckage.
 The station master at La Praz, seeing the train passing at an out-of-control speed, had notified the station master at the next larger station, Saint Jean de Maurienne, who held the departure of a train full of British soldiers, thereby preventing a catastrophic head-on collision.

 Both the military hospital at Saint Jean de Maurienne and the Bozon-Verduraz pasta factory nearby were transformed into makeshift field hospitals and mortuaries for the victims.

 Rescue teams pulled more than 424 corpses from the wreckage that could be officially identified.
 A further 135 could not be identified.
 37 more bodies were found strewn along the ballast of the railway or the right-of-way, between La Praz and the metal bridge, belonging to soldiers who had jumped off the out-of-control train, or had been thrown off as it tossed wildly.
 They were interred in a communal grave next to the cemetery.

 Only 183 men who had been on the train reported for roll-call on the next morning (December 13).
 More than 100 others either died in hospitals in the region, or while being transported to them, during the next 15 days.
 The stated number of fatalities varies between sources, ranging from at least 675 to about 800.

 After the accident, investigation

 The accident remained a classified military secret for 90 years.
 At the time, the French military enforced silence on the French press, which reported little or nothing about the accident because it implicated French officers.
 The daily Le Figaro devoted only 21 lines to the accident on December 17, four days after the accident.
+The military report that was eventually declassified stated: